KDE/digikam-doc/main_window/albums_view.rst

 Adding a Photograph to an Album
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Most of the time you will create new Albums and populate them with photographs directly from your camera using the Camera Tool.
 However, sometimes you may want to add a photograph that you already have on your computer to an existing Album.
-To add a photograph to an Album select :menuselection:`Import --> Add Images...` :kbd:`Ctrl+Alt+I` from the menu bar.
+To add a photograph to an Album select :menuselection:`Import --> Add Images...` :kbd:`Alt+Shift+I` from the menu bar.
 Select a source folder from the dialog and click OK.
 An import window will open.
 Select the photographs that you want to add and choose **Download Selected** from the **Download** drop down menu.
 A dialog will open where you can choose the destination album.
 The photographs will be copied into the Album. **Download New** :kbd:`Ctrl+N` from the same menu will copy only those images which are not in the destination folder yet.

 Additionally, you can use drag and drop to import photographs.
 Drag the photographs icons, for example from your preferred file manager.
 Then drop it on the image list on the right hand side.